QuentinRa/blog.quentinra.dev/programming/web/_general/apache/index.md

 <div class="row row-cols-md-2"><div>

-Change the default password of the provided user.
+Change the password of the user provided by the hosting provider.

 ```
 $ sudo passwd xxx